Measuring and Mitigating Gender Bias in Embedding Models

 • No mandatory auditing requirements

-Proposed FrameworkTiered mandatory audits + quantitative certification
+Proposed FrameworkTiered audits with certification system

 • Targets foundational bias in embedding layer